kyma-incubator/varkes/examples/stress-mock/README.md

 This example is to test the application-mock capability of registering over 300 apis to kyma, kyma ability to handle that many request and the ability of the openapi-mock and odata-mock serve these apis.

+At startup the mock will generate a varkes_config.json file and place it to the `./generated` folder.
+It will generate 100 entries each for OpenAPI, OData and Event APIs using one sample specification loaced in `apis` directory.

+The count of APIs can be adjusted via environment variables having these names:

+- `OPENAPI` - amount of OpenAPI based APIs to register
+- `ODATA`- amount of OData based APIs to register
+- `EVENT`- amount of AsyncAPI based APIs to register

 ## Run local

 To run it local run: